 A Nobel Prize-winning breakthrough

 But how does PALM work?
 And what use can PALM microscopy be to you?
-In this series of articles we will explain the concept and technical side to PALM imaging, followed by a guide to sample preparation to help you on your way.
+In this introduction to PALM, we will explain the concept and technical side of PALM imaging.

-PALM achieves nanometre scale resolution by exploiting the properties of photoswitchable fluorophores.
-Exposing the fluorophores to a certain wavelength results in a change in emission spectra – photoactivatable and reversible photoswitachable fluorophores become fluorescent, and reversible photoswitchable fluorophores change from one fluorescent state to another.
-There will be more about this in the second part of this article series, when the different options available will be discussed in more detail!
+PALM achieves nanometre-scale resolution by exploiting the properties of photoswitchable fluorophores.
+Exposing the fluorophores to a certain wavelength results in a change in emission spectra – photoactivatable and reversible photoswitchable fluorophores become fluorescent, and reversible photoswitchable fluorophores change from one fluorescent state to another.
+There will be more about this in the second part of this article series when the different options available will be discussed in more detail!

-Presuming that each signal stems from one molecule we are able to determine its centre of mass, which can be accomplished with a much higher precision than the diffraction limited point spread function (PSF) allows.
-To this end, the centre of each circle of fluorescence is determined by fitting the PSF intensity to a mathematical model such as a Gaussian distribution.
-This localises the x,y position of the original molecule to within tens of nanometres.
+Presuming that each signal stems from one molecule we are able to determine its center of mass, which can be accomplished with much higher precision than the diffraction-limited point spread function (PSF) allows.
+To this end, the center of each circle of fluorescence is determined by fitting the PSF intensity to a mathematical model such as a Gaussian distribution.
+This localizes the x,y position of the original molecule to within tens of nanometres.
 By processing the entire stack of images from a dataset, a co-ordinate map containing the location of every molecule that has been sampled can be compiled.
 If the precision is plotted at each localized site a superresolution image of your sample is reconstructed (Figure 2).

 How accurately the position of each molecule is able to be determined from its diffraction limited PSF depends on several different factors.
 The main one is the number of photons collected from each molecule: the more photons, the higher the precision will be.
 It is therefore important to select a fluorescent molecule with high photon emission rates.